rick-jennings/phable/tests/xeto_cli/README.md

 ## Xeto specs

-Phable's test suite applies specs in `xeto_cli/xeto/phable`.
+Phable's test suite uses specs defined in `src/xeto/phable.test`.
 New specs can be added to this library.
-Also, other Xeto libraries may be added to the `xeto_cli/xeto` directory.
+Also, other Xeto libraries may be added to the `src/xeto` directory.

 ## Getting involved